oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 }
 ```

 Now that we have the user table with the necessary fields, we'll need to edit the `seed_script.ts` file.
-In this workshop, I'll show you how to create multiple separate organizations and users as needed.
+In this workshop, we'll design our SCIM server code to be extensible for supporting multiple separate organizations.
 Provisioning multiple separate orgs accommodates your customers who may be using different identity providers with different SCIM clients.
 By giving each organization its own endpoint and API token, we ensure that no org can accidentally update or overwrite another org's users.

 Let's update the users in `seed.ts`.
 We'll also need to hardcode `externalId` and `active` for both users.
-Note that `externalId`  is a unique identifier issued by the provisioning client and must be stored in the SCIM server.
-The `externalId` is also considered stable because a user's name and email address can change.
-Along with the `active` attribute, `externalId` is not a SCIM protocol core attribute, but we will need it when we connect with Okta.
-In Okta, the  [Okta SCIM Docs](https://developer.okta.com/docs/guides/scim-provisioning-integration-prepare/main/#basic-user-schema) tell us that this unique identifier is the user's global id (GUID).
-Ref:
+Note that `externalId`  is a unique identifier issued by the provisioning client, and must be stored in the SCIM server.
+The `externalId` is also considered stable because a user's name and email address can change, but its identifier in the SCIM client cannot.
+Along with the `active` attribute, `externalId` is not a SCIM protocol core attribute, but Okta's scim implementation expects it.
+The [Okta SCIM Docs](https://developer.okta.com/docs/guides/scim-provisioning-integration-prepare/main/#basic-user-schema) tell us that this unique identifier is the user's global id (GUID).

-We'll also set an `apikey` to an random string, because it will be used when we implement token auth to test each route as we build it.
+We'll also give each org an `apikey` set to a random string.
+Using a different key for each org helps our code ensure that no client can accidentally view or edit users belonging to another.

 After those changes, here's how `seed.ts` will look: